ExpDev07/coronavirus-tracker-api/README.md

 ```

 __Parameter: timelines__

 Getting the data for all the locations including the daily tracking of confirmed cases, deaths and recovered per location.

 ```http
 GET /v2/locations?timelines=1
 ```
-Explore the response by opening the URL in your browser [https://coronavirus-tracker-api.herokuapp.com/v2/locations?timelines=1](https://coronavirus-tracker-api.herokuapp.com/v2/locations?timelines=1) or make the following curl call on your terminal:
+Explore the response by opening the URL in your browser [https://coronavirus-tracker-api.herokuapp.com/v2/locations?timelines=1](https://coronavirus-tracker-api.herokuapp.com/v2/locations?timelines=1) or make the following curl call in your terminal:

 ```
 curl https://coronavirus-tracker-api.herokuapp.com/v2/locations?timelines=1 | json_pp